Four Day Course

 How to describe what you are tasting

-Ways to determine how a wine is made from its taste (what are noticable features of a wine that can help identify where or how it is made?)
+Ways to determine how a wine is made from its taste (what are noticeable features of a wine that can help identify where or how it is made?)

 How farming decisions may have affected wine style